University of Huddersfield International Study Centre

 You will study core modules, which are general skills subjects, and specialised modules tailored to your chosen area of study, all of which are important for your academic development.

-Academic English Skills aims to provide you with thorough training in the language and related academic skills, enabling you to best achieve your academic potential at University.
-These skills include the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
-You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.
+This module will give students the opportunity to develop awareness and competency in the range of academic language-related skills required for successful study at Higher Education level.
+These include the processes and conventions of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
+Students will be provided with an opportunity to develop the accuracy and range of written and spoken language with clarity and confidence, as well as to reflect on their learning and identify how to improve their skills and language.

 English language: Academic IELTS for UKVI 4.5 (minimum of 4.0 in writing), or equivalent*

-Age on entry: 17+ (in the September or October of the academic year you begin your course at the International Study Centre)
+Age on entry: 17+ (in the September or October of the academic year you wish to start at the International Study Centre).
+Must turn 18 before the start of your undergraduate degree

 Visit our entry requirements page for a complete list of country-specific requirements.

-*If you do not need a Tier 4 visa, or are exempted in another way, we can accept equivalent proof of English.
+*If you do not need a Student visa, or are exempted in another way, we can accept equivalent proof of English.

 Course length: 2 semesters